stormpath/stormpath-framework-spec/authentication.md

 * Reading the request headers for authentication information
 * Resolving the access token or API key presented to a Stormpath account
-* Return this information to the application, along with the method of authentication.
+* Return this information to the application, along with information about how the request was authenticated.

 This information will allow the application to make authorization decisions for the request.

 **Unauthenticated Requests**

-In addition, the framework integration MAY provide the application with some means of rendering errors for unauthenticated requests.
-This may be combined with the Account Resolvers for extra convenience.
+As a convenience, the framework integration MAY provide the application with a means to, in one step, check for authentication information and render an error if the request is unauthenticated.

-If used, these convenience functions will render an error in the best content type as according to the Accept headers and produces configuration.
+If implemented, these convenience functions will render an error in the best content type as according to the Accept headers and produces configuration.

 If `application/json` is preferred: Render `401 Unauthorized` with a blank body.

 If `text/html` is preferred: Redirect to `stormpath.web.login.uri`.
 Make sure to pass information to redirect the user back to the current page.

-##Types of Authentication
+## How Requests are Authenticated

 There are multiple ways that clients can present their authentication credentials to the web framework: